light-mode-image

 Assets

-• As part of your MATTR Pi SDK onboarding process you should have been provided with access to the following SDK resources:
+• As part of your MATTR Pi SDK onboarding process you will be provided with access to the following resources:

-• ZIP file which includes the required framework: (MobileCredentialVerifierSDK-*version*.xcframework.zip).
+• ZIP file which includes the required framework: (MobileCredentialVerifierSDK.xcframework.zip).

 • Sample Verifier app: You can use this app for reference as you work through this tutorial.

-This tutorial is written for the latest release of the iOS mDocs Verifier SDK.
-Check the linked changelog to confirm the current version before you begin.
+This tutorial is only meant to be used with the latest version of the iOS mDocs Verifier SDK.

-• As part of your MATTR Pi SDK onboarding process you should have been provided with access to the following SDK resources:
+• As part of your MATTR Pi SDK onboarding process you will be provided with access to the following resources:

 • A ZIP file that includes the required library (mobile-credential-verifier-*version*.zip).